futureversecom/xrpl-tx-codec/README.md

 xrpl-tx-codec for binary serializing XRPL transactions (based on xrpl-rust).

-It is intended to only support a subset of transaction types for use by the root network ethy-gadget.
+It is intended to only support a subset of transaction types for use by the root network xrpl-bridge & ethy-gadget.

-`no_std` is not required necessary as the ethy-gadget resides on the client.
+Intended for use with `#![no_std]`

 ## integration tests